wso2/docs-is/en/docs/learn/configuring-multi-tenancy.md

     5. **Admin Username** - jane@pickup-eats.com
     6. **Admin Password** - jane123
     7. **Email** - janedoe@gmail.com

-You have now successfully created a tenant for the PickupEats.
+    You have now successfully created a tenant for PickupEats.

 Repeat steps 4-5 and create a tenant called "pickup-taxis.com" with different admin credentials.

 ## Add users

 You can now log in to each tenant using the relevant tenant admin's credentials and create users and roles in the tenant.
 Note that you are managing two separate sets of users and roles for each tenant using one instance of WSO2 Identity Server.

-1. Log out of the Management Console and log in using the `pickup-eats` admin credentitals.
+1. Sign out of the Management Console and sign in using the `pickup-eats` admin credentitals.

     - **Username:** jane@pickup-eats.com
     - **Password:** jane123